Meet Our Med-Peds Residents

 Erica Onwuegbuchu, MD

 Erica is originally from Dallas, TX.
 Prior to medical school, she spent a few years working as a behavioral technician providing ABA therapy to kids and adults with Autism.
 She went to medical school at the University of Texas Medical Branch in Galveston, TX.
 While at UTMB, she was active in DEI efforts through mentorship and advocacy in Student National Medical Association (SNMA), Pan-African Student Society (PASS), and Colors in Medicine.
-Long term, she is passionate about bridging complex care and transitions of care in the Primary Care setting.
+Long term, she is passionate about transitions of care in pediatrics to adults with complex & special health care needs in the Primary Care setting.
 When not in the hospital, you can find her recruiting co-residents for kickboxing classes, karaoke, and weekend brunch!

 Andrea Szabo, MD

 Andrea comes from Cleveland, OH where she went to medical school at Case Western Reserve University.
 While there, she developed a passion for Med-Peds primary care, global health, and public health.
-When not at work, you can find her checking out a new fitness class or going for a bike ride after hitting up one of the class happy hours (two programs = three times the happy hours).
+She's now part of the Global Health Track and plans to go to Botswana this year with some of her Med-Peds co-residents.
+When not at work, you can find her checking out a new fitness class, dancing, or going for a bike ride after hitting up one of the class happy hours (two programs = three times the happy hours).

 Brittany Glassberg, MD